The Berlin Blockade: An Overview

 4. Breakthrough in Negotiations

-The Significance of the Berlin Blockade
+The Berlin Blockade and its signification

 The failure of the Berlin Blockade had far-reaching implications:

-1. Consolidation of East and West Germany
+1. Unity of East and West Germany

 2. Rise of the Cold War